 The Bank re-assesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.

 3. Material accounting policies

-Material accounting policies applied consistently by the Bank to all years presented in these consolidated financial statements, are presented as follows.
+Material accounting policies that have been applied consistently by the Bank for all years presented in these consolidated financial statements, are presented as follows:

 3.1 Foreign currency

 Foreign currency transactions